 Manufactured Housing Strategy

 Almost 1300 households live in Boulder’s four manufactured housing communities, which provide a lifestyle valued by their residents at a relatively affordable cost.
 The city has committed to preserving this housing option and has taken many supportive actions.
 The manufactured housing strategy will define, organize and prioritize a long-term approach to supporting these communities.
-Please review the plan in English and español.
+On Feb.
+26, 2019, City Council reviewed the project and directed staff to develop potential work plan items.
 Additional background information may be found in a 2015 Study Session memo and a 2016 Mobile Home Park Infrastructure Study.

 By the middle of 2019 the city hopes to adopt a manufactured housing strategy that identifies guiding principles and a prioritized list of actions by the city, park residents and park owners to further Boulder Valley Comprehensive Plan (BVCP) policies.